Elon Musk's Alleged Email To Employees on Tesla's Big Picture - Slashdot

 I won't pay one cent for an amount of 'precision' on those parts of a car which would be in perfect order with ten or twenty times less 'precision'.
 If Musk doesn't want me to sell a sensible car with high investments in engineering and manufacturing only where it counts, making it unnecessarily expensive, there are still other manufacturers (even if Tesla does have a certain lead right now).

-all those sunroofs leaks were precise leaks (Score:3)
+all those sunroofs leaks were precise leaks (Score:4, Funny)

 Problems with part interchangeability?
 (Score:1)